-As for the case utilizing 184 features, we show the five most important features with different recognition distances and down sampling frequencies in Table 8.
-The feature number is corresponding to the number in Table 3.
-The feature number with the suffix [0-12] stands for the feature extracted from the first raw data frame while the suffix [12-24] and [24-36] stand for the feature number with no suffix stands for the feature of all-time-length raw data.
+As for the case utilizing 184 features, we show the five most important features with different recognition distances and down sampling frequencies in Table 9.
+The feature number corresponds to the number in Table 3.
+The feature number with the suffix [0-12] stands for the feature extracted from the first raw data frame while the suffix [12-24] and [24-36] stand for the features of the second and third frames respectively.
+The feature number with no suffix stands for the feature of all-time-length raw data.
 The importance rank is according to the Rank Search method of WEKA.

-As shown in Table 8, we can observe that all top 5 features for different recognition distances and down sampling frequencies are 1) the features extracted from all-time-length raw data and 2) step difference features that include heating-time length information.
-We can resolve that the features related to the heating-time length difference of different kinds of food are the most robust features for recognition while all 184 features are utilized.
+As shown in Table 9, we can observe that all top 5 features for different recognition distances and down sampling frequencies are 1) the features extracted from all-time-length raw data and 2) step difference features that include heating-time length information.
+We can deduce that the features related to the heating-time length difference of different kinds of food are the most robust features for recognition while all 184 features are utilized.
 The more directly the feature is determined by heating-time length difference, the more important the feature is for recognition.